tariqelb/ft_ping/README.md

 ### Ft_ping
-This is my implementation of the utility Ping in C language for more information about the project see ft_ping_subject
+This is my implementation of the utility Ping in C language for more information about the project see ft_ping_en.subject.pdf